EdwinVW/dapr-workshop/Assignment02/step-by-step-java.md

    </dependency>
    ```

-   The version of the dependency is managed using Mavens "dependency management" - you can inspect the `pom.xml` file inside the `java` folder to see the exact version.
+   The version of the dependency is managed using Mavens "dependency management" - you can inspect the `pom.xml` file inside the source code folder to see the exact version.

    > The Dapr SDK for Java contains the `DaprClient` class that we will use to directly invoke the Dapr API.
 There is also an additional library that integrates with Spring Boot, but we don't need that yet.
 It is only necessary for building application that _offer_ services with Dapr.

 Now you'll change the code to use the Dapr-provided `DaprClient` to call the VehicleRegistrationService.
 In step 2 we used the existing code based on Spring's `RestTemplate`, keeping our code unaware of Dapr.
 The Dapr SDK for Java ensures that calls are routed through the Dapr sidecar.

-1. Create a new file, `java/FineCollectionService/src/main/java/dapr/fines/vehicle/DaprVehicleRegistrationClient.java` and open it in VS Code.
+1. Create a new file, `FineCollectionService/src/main/java/dapr/fines/vehicle/DaprVehicleRegistrationClient.java` and open it in VS Code.

 1. Declare a class `DaprVehicleRegistrationClient` that implements the `VehicleRegistrationClient` interface.
 Make sure to include a package declaration: `package dapr.fines.vehicle;`.
 To fulfil the contract of the `VehicleRegistrationClient` interface, add the following method: